Wooonster/HOCR/README.md

 ### Prerequisites

-Python: 3.7 or higher
+Python: 3.10 or higher
-PyTorch: 1.8.0 or higher
+PyTorch: 2.1.2 or higher
-CUDA: (Optional) For GPU acceleration
+CUDA: cu118 For GPU acceleration

 ### init